 I loved the card and the idea, but you know what really impressed me?
-The fact that I am not a big donor to their organization and they didn’t simply ask me for money.
-They didn’t even slip in a bounce-back reply envelope “just in case” I wanted to make a donation!
-No, this was just a thank you with a few words on how my donation had helped one patient.
+The first thing was I am not a big donor to their organization.
+The second was they didn’t ask me for money.
+They didn’t even slip in a reply envelope in case I wanted to make a donation.
+This was just a thank you with a few words about how my donation had helped one patient.

-Assuming he takes two to three weeks off for holidays and vacation, that’s still 48 weeks in year, which means 240 people in his database get a phone call or card.
+Assuming he takes two to four weeks off for holidays and vacation, there are still 48 weeks in the year, which means 240 people in his database get a phone call or card.
 Now that is showing some love.
-Phone calls and cards require time, very little money, and are proven to be effective and meaningful.
-Even a phone-a-thon where you have your staff, board members or program recipients like a youth program make the calls just to say thank you will go a long ways in showing your appreciation.
+And not just in February.
+Cards and phone calls require time, but they are proven to be effective and meaningful.
+And they cost very little money.
+Even a phone-a-thon where you have your staff, board members, or program recipients make calls just to say thank you will go a long way in showing your appreciation.

 Digital Valentine’s Cards

-Deliver a Gift from the Heart
+Deliver A Gift From The Heart

-I cannot emphasize enough that you don’t need to spend a lot of money, as donors don’t want to think that you are spending their donations or gifts for them.
+I cannot emphasize enough that you don’t need to spend a lot of money, since donors don’t want to think you are spending their donations or gifts on them.
 I worked for a nonprofit where one of our staff got a local shop to donate a huge box of caramels.
-We wrapped them in small packets and delivered them to a group of long-time annual donors with a small card of appreciation.
-We received around 15 thank-you calls afterward and were even given a check, though it was not asked for or expected.
+We wrapped them in small packets and delivered them to a group of longtime annual donors with a small card of appreciation.
+We received around 15 calls afterward, thanking us, and we were even given a check, though it was not asked for or expected.

-Allow People to Donate in Honor of Someone
+Allow People To Donate In Honor Of Someone

 Happy Valentine’s Day!